 Undergraduate Alternative Loans

-You will be directed to a third party website, ELM Select, to view the 2013-2014 Undergraduate and Health Professions Alternative Loan Recommended Lender List.
+You will be directed to a third party website, ELM Select, to view the 2015-2016 Undergraduate Alternative Loans and Health Professions Alternative Loan Recommended Lender List.

 *** Please note: Discover Health Professions Loan is only for Graduate Students.

 If you have exhausted more attractive financing options such as the ECSI Payment Plan, the Direct Stafford Loan and the Direct Parent PLUS Loan, then you might want to consider an Alternative Private Loan.
 Students with a credit-worthy co-applicant may apply for a private educational loan to finance educational costs.
 If the borrower defaults (stops making payments or is late in making payments) on the private loan, the co-signer is fully responsible for the loan.
-Private Loans should be a last option loan.
-Please note that with current credit market conditions, credit approval for these loans has become more restrictive, variable interest rates have increased.
-Lenders may have fixed interest rate loans.
+Please note that with current credit market conditions, credit approval for these loans has become more restrictive.
+Lenders may offer variable and fixed interest rates.
 Additionally, the continued funding from these loans for all undergraduate years has become less reliable than the Federal Direct Parent PLUS Loan.
 Application and credit review requirements vary.
 Our advice is to apply early if you choose one of these loans as part of your financing plan.
 Please review the Alternative Loan Recommended Lender List link.

 According to Section 682.212 of the Federal Register, published by the Department of Education, "A school may, at its option, make available a list of recommended or suggested lenders, in print or any other medium or form, for use by the school's students or their parents, provided such list: